darkmatter2222/EVE-Online-Bot/README.md

 #  WIP
 ![alt text](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/Images/banner.png)

+## UPDATE - 2/17/23
+Beginning to formalize the Eve Interface for Screen Scraping.
+A one Stop Shop for ripping data from the screen configured by JSON.
+[Here](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/MiningBot/EveInterface/Interface.py)
+I think i might drop OCR for some cases, the "[get_cargo_data](https://github.com/darkmatter2222/EVE-Online-Bot/blob/9d1428ffa6042c1a8f6d826f4931190bc38bcb0b/MiningBot/EveInterface/Interface.py#L154)" is so accuriate, I might do the same with some of the tables.
+OCR might be Overkill.

 ## UPDATE - 2/16/23
 A complete end to end automated mining run is finished and working.
 Many Many quarks to work out.
 Inside this [notebook](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/Experiment/SurveyScanResultsInit.ipynb)